jacobprall/CrossWords/readme.md

 - BCRYPT and JWT aided user authentication
 - Almost 16,000 words and clues
 - Database is queried in real time after every answer
-- The next word is always generated such that it overlaps with the previous word
+- The next word is always generated such that it overlaps with one to three letters of the beginning or end of the previous word
 - Player's score and time remaining adjust dynamically depending on the correctness of their answers
 - Utilizes function components as well as React Hooks

 ## MongoDB Database

-On our MongoDB database, we store game data (clues given and guesses made) and a users collection for authentication, but the main feature is the collection of almost 16,000 words and clues drawn from New York Times crossword puzzles.
+On our MongoDB database, we store game data (clues given and guesses made) and a users collection for authentication, as well as a collection of almost 16,000 words and clues drawn from New York Times crossword puzzles.

 ### Seeding clues